Hidden KDP Categories — How to Find Niche Browse Nodes

 Is there a difference between browse nodes and KDP categories?

 Browse nodes are the numerical IDs Amazon uses internally to organize every product on its site.
 KDP categories are the human-readable labels you see in the publishing dashboard.
-Every KDP category maps to a browse node, but thousands of browse nodes don't have a corresponding option in the KDP interface.
-When you request a hidden category, you're essentially asking Amazon to assign your book to a browse node that KDP doesn't surface in its dropdown menu.
+Every KDP category maps to a browse node, but thousands of browse nodes are far deeper than the obvious dashboard options.
+When you drill into Amazon's tree to pick a precise category, you're effectively steering your book toward a specific browse node.